jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-III-13-checkpoint.md

 #### Section III.
 "Of Ratios and Proportions."
 Chapter 13.
 "Of the Calculation of Interest."

 <span class="art">540</span> We are accustomed to express the interest of any
-principal by i^er cents, signifying how much interest is annually paid lor the sum of 100 pounds.
+principal by *per cents*, signifying how much interest is annually paid for the sum of 100 pounds.
 And it is very usual to put out the principal sum at 5 per cent, that is, on such terms, that we receive 5 pounds interest for every 100 pounds principal.
-Nothing therefore is more easy than to calculate the interest for any sum ; for we have only to say, according to the Rule of Three
+Nothing therefore is more easy than to calculate the interest for any sum; for we have only to say, according to the Rule of Three:

-As 100 is to the principal proposed, so is the rate per cent to the interest required.
-Let the principal, for example, be 860/., its annual interest is found by this proportion ;
+As 100 is to the principal proposed, so is the rate *per cent* to the interest required.
+Let the principal, for example, be 860*l.*, its annual interest is found by this proportion;

+100:5::860:43.

-Therefore 43/. is the annual interest.
+Therefore 43*l.* is the annual interest.

 <span class="art">541</span> We shall not dwell any longer on examples of
 Simple Interest, but pass on immediately to the calculation